-You might be aware that many SEO (search engine optimization) companies are excessively expensive, using pushy sales staffs to lure you in with what appear to be low prices, only to lock you into ongoing, never-ending payments.
+You might be aware that many SEO (search engine optimization) companies are excessively expensive, using pushy sales staffs to lure you in with what appear to be low prices, only to lock you into high, endless, ongoing payments.
 If you're not familiar with what's involved in the SEO process and what types of questions to ask, how do you know what an appropriate price is for your specific SEO needs?
 And how do you know if the SEO company you hire correctly implements the elements of SEO that are most beneficial and appropriate for your website, your business, and your budget?

 The SEO industry is unregulated, and therefore notorious for its widespread use of unethical business practices.
 Why is it so easy for SEO companies to take advantage of countless unsuspecting customers?